Using D-Bus in golang

 org.freedesktop.timedate1 - - - (activatable) - -

-To list objets exposed by the org.freedesktop.login1
+To list objets exposed by the org.freedesktop.login1 service:

 $ busctl tree org.freedesktop.login1